 The final part of the application material is the certification of the gambling system including game software, random number generator, report generators and the backend system including anti-money laundering surveillance, financial transaction systems, know-your-customer procedures and storage of personal information.

 Both the betting and the online casino licences are limited to five years, and in addition to the application fee and the gambling duty, a licensee must pay an annual licence fee, which is calculated on the basis of the realised GGR.
 With effect from 1 July 2016, the annual licence fees were changed.
 The reason behind the change was to reduce the annual fee for small and medium-sized operators and to increase the fee for the largest operators.
 In addition, more GGR intervals were added.
-The annual fee in 2019 varied from 57,200 kroner to 5,143,500 kroner.
+The annual fee for 2021 will vary from 58,500 kroner to 5,260,500 kroner.

-Applying to renew an existing licence is more or less the same process as applying for a licence for the first time in regards to the corporate and financial part.
-Because of the technical change management system of the Gambling Authority and the regular reporting requirements on technical issues, the renewal process is almost entirely focused on financial and corporate matters.
-The fee for an application to renew an existing licence is 111,800 kroner for a single licence and 142,900 kroner for a double licence.
+Applying to renew an existing licence is more or less the same process as applying for a licence for the first time in regard to the corporate and financial part.
+Because of the technical change management system of the Danish Gambling Authority and the regular reporting requirements on technical issues, the renewal process is almost entirely focused on financial and corporate matters.
+The fee for an application to renew an existing licence is 116,900 kroner for a single licence and 146,200 kroner for a double licence.
 The renewal procedure takes approximately three months.

 The most common sanction for violation of Danish gambling law is a fine.
 A fine is always determined on the basis of the facts of each individual case, but is usually not settled at less than 10,000 kroner.
 The fine for violation of Danish law regarding unsolicited direct marketing using remote communication media is 100 kroner per message sent but no less than 10,000 kroner.
 In other words, if a marketing email is sent to 10,000 individuals who have not given their consent to receive such marketing material, the fine will be at least 1 million kroner.